Cüneyt Arkın: Personal life

 In 1968, he took the stage name Cüneyt Arkın, and met Betül Işıl, the daughter of a wealthy family that owned a tile manufacturing company.
 Işıl, a graduate of a university in Switzerland was working as a flight attendant at the time.
 They were engaged in 1969, married in 1970, and divorced in 1971.
 Soon afterwards, they remarried and Betül gave birth to two sons, actor Murat Arkın and Kaan Polat.
 Arkın's wife and sons have starred in several of his films.
-His grandchildren are called Defne, Zeynep and Cemre.
 Cüneyt Arkın died at a hospital in Istanbul after suffering a cardiac arrest at home on 28 June 2022.
 On June 30, he was interred at Zincirlikuyu Cemetery.
 Following his death, the Beşiktaş municipal council voted to name the Artists' Park in Akatlar, Beşiktaş after him.